 abalone (dead) for human consumption can be found on BICON.

 Can I import from a non-approved country?

-Can I use any aquarium chemicals, treatments or antibiotics for imported ornamental fish during the isolation period?
+Can I use any aquarium chemicals, treatments or antibiotics for imported aquarium fish during the isolation period?

-Substances not identified on this list cannot be used during the isolation period unless the department has provided specific written approval.
+Only substances on the list can be used during the isolation period unless the department has provided specific written approval for an alternative.